aaabbb200909/execjson/README.md

 #Getting Started

-When you receive Service Request from your customer, I expect most often you receive e-mail (free format) or Excel/Word form, especially, when you need an approver for your request on your own Request Handling system, such as IBM Notes or Sharepoint.
+When you receive Service Request from your customer, I expect most often you receive e-mail (free format) or Excel/Word form, especially, when you need an approver for your request on your own Request Handling system, such as OTRS.

 Unfortunately, both of e-mail and Excel/Word is not easy to parse compared to web form.